Lightning.Credentials (Lightning v2.14.13-pre1)

 Schedules a given credential for deletion.

-Updates an existing credential.
+Updates an existing credential and its credential bodies.

 Validates a credential transfer request.